-Eventually, your Mindfulness Minutes project should involve you whole school or nursery, but this might be difficult at first.
+Eventually, your Mindfulness Minutes project should involve your whole nursery, but this might be difficult at first.
 For your first week, try targeting those classes or rooms that you and your staff volunteer recruits work in.
 When your project proves successful, you will get more staff members and children willing to become involved as the weeks progress.
-As part on the online collection of data we will also be asking you to tell us how many children and staff were involved in your Mindfulness Minutes project each week.